max397574/footprints.nvim/readme.md

 ✨Features
 --------
-* At the moment only highlight lines where you left insert mode
+* Highlights lines where you changed text.

 📦Installation
 ------------